olentangyfrc/New-Member-Training/README.md

 The tutorials are in documents linked in the [list](https://github.com/olentangyfrc/New-Member-Training/edit/test/README.md#tutorial-list) below, not actually in this repository.
 This repository contains the resources used in the tutorials.

+To do the exercises, clone the entire repository, then enter the directory of the exercise for the tutorial you are doing.
+If you can't find the exercise you need in your local repository, trying pulling from github again as your version might be out of date.

 ## Tutorial List
 1. [The Robot Class](https://docs.google.com/document/d/1v7erM0mteAZZjO-BOrxYyaHZuWeG20AdYuosvo2PjBU/edit?usp=sharing)